shssoichiro/oxipng/README.md

 ## Overview

-Oxipng is a multithreaded lossless PNG compression optimizer.
+Oxipng is a multithreaded lossless PNG/APNG compression optimizer.
 It can be used via a command-line interface or as a library in other Rust programs.

 ## Installing